hyphacoop/one.compost.digital/content/pieces/the-ocean-swallowed-a-cable/index.md

 ## Notes

-Ingrid Burrington has called the Internet “the largest terraforming project” in existence.
+Ingrid Burrington has called the internet “the largest terraforming project” in existence.
 If you are even mildly interested in this piece, you may be deeply interested in Burrington’s work ([http://lifewinning.com/](http://lifewinning.com/)).

 Gratitude to Giovanna, Elina, Abhishek, Nick Zurku (co-founder of the Pittsburgh Internet Exchange), the Bridge #science channel, Caro, Austin, Strange Friend Brian, Aurelia, Smol Dyke, and all the COMPOST crew.
 Writing is terrifying and lonely, but you all make it feel less so.